so-sc/sosc-website/src/contents/events/pcd-lab-study-jam-2/index.md

 - VIVA questions related to each program

 ## Prerequisites
 - __BYOC__ We'll be giving you hands-on session on debugging and running the programs.
-So this will be a Bring Your Own Computer, if you have a laptop, get it along.
+So this will be a Bring Your Own Computer session, if you have a laptop, get it along.
 If you don't, just tag along with a friend.

 ## Trainers and Mentors
 - [Sony](https://github.com/Basavarajeshwari-Ambi), Mozilla Campus Club Captain